Aubreymcfato/newclues/clues_.md

 [77](http://www.cluetrain.com/newclues/#77).
 [Non-neutral applications](https://medium.com/message/net-neutrality-is-sooo-much-more-than-access-to-the-tubes-2344b1e9f220) built on top of the neutral Net are becoming as inescapable as the pull of a black hole.

 [78](http://www.cluetrain.com/newclues/#78).
-If Facebook is your experience of the Net, then you've strapped on goggles from a company with a fiduciary responsibility to keep you from ever taking the goggles off.
+If Facebook is your experience of La Rete, then you've strapped on goggles from a company with a fiduciary responsibility to keep you from ever taking the goggles off.

 [79](http://www.cluetrain.com/newclues/#79).
 Google, Amazon, Facebook, Apple are all in the goggles business.
 The biggest truth their goggles obscure: These companies want to hold us the way black holes hold light.